-The Company and Group annual financial statements are prepared in accordance with IFRS, issued by the International Accounting Standards Board, and incorporate responsible disclosures in line with the accounting policies of the Group.
+The Company and Group annual financial statements are prepared in accordance with the Companies Act and International Financial Reporting Standards (IFRS), issued by the International Accounting Standards Board, and incorporate responsible disclosures in line with the accounting policies of the Group.
 The Company and Group annual financial statements are based on consistently-applied, appropriate accounting policies, except as otherwise stated, and are supported by reasonable and prudent judgements and estimates.
 The Board believes that the Group will be a going concern in the year ahead.
-For this reason, they continue to adopt the going concern basis in preparing the annual financial statements.
+For this reason, it continues to adopt the going concern basis in preparing the annual financial statements.

-These annual financial statements, set out on pages 52 to 115, have been approved by the Board of Mercantile Bank Holdings Limited, and are signed on their behalf by:
+These annual financial statements, set out on pages 44 to 93, have been approved by the Board of Mercantile Bank Holdings Limited, and are signed on its behalf by: